kcartlidge/ruthless/README.md

 *Note that this is designed to be a single file self-contained quick solution.
 It produces themable Markdown-based static sites as expected, but the codebase (whilst being compact, clear, and commented) is not idiomatic object-oriented Ruby.
 This is by design, for brevity and simplicity.*

-* See [the ruthless website](https://ruthless.io) for details on how to create your own site (some briefer details appear below).
 * See the [changelog](https://github.com/kcartlidge/ruthless/blob/master/CHANGELOG.md) for a version history.

 ---